CloudFrogger/sql-migrate2/README.md

 ### Oracle (godror)

+(not implemented yet)

 Oracle Driver is [godror](https://github.com/godror/godror), it is not pure Go code and relies on Oracle Office Client ([Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html)), more detailed information is in the [godror repository](https://github.com/godror/godror).

 ## Credits
 This is fanware for the outstanding work of rubenv.
-I dont like gorm and I wanted yugabyte in the game so I was forced to write my own, which I enjoyed very much.
+I dont like gorm and I wanted yugabyte in the game so I was forced to write my own.
 Also I didnt like the staging support, in my opinon that is still too much complexity, so I removed all of that.